 You can search Google directly from this search box:

 The major problem with Google is that the time when they were merely a search engine is long gone.
 Google is now a subsidiary of Alphabet, a conglomerate whose core business is advertising.
 The search engine has changed a lot and in my opinion, it is no longer objective by any stretch of the imagination.
 Results are now weighted in weird ways that heavily favour a limited set of webpages.
 I suspect that one of those weights (directly or indirectly) is potential ad revenue, but it is of course very difficult to prove this.
-Be very critical about the search results and if you want to be sure, cross-reference with another search engine like the following one.
+Be very critical about the search results and if you want to be sure, cross-reference with other search engines like the following ones.

 An online encyclopaedia that can be edited by anyone.
 The result is that you can find information about pretty much anything there.
 The only disadvantage is that the quality of the information may be lower for less popular topics, and for political and controversial topics it is not unusual for the text to be biased.
 It is an immensely useful site but you should always read it with a critical eye.
 There are translations in various languages but for non-region-specific information, the English pages are most often the most elaborate.